StuDocu/cacheable-entities/README.md

     {
         $books->each->setRelation('author', $this->author);

-        // Generally speaking, you can do eager loading and such in a similar fashion (for ::get and ::unserialzie).
+        // Generally speaking, you can do eager loading and such in a similar fashion (for ::get and ::unserialize).
     }
 }